openconnectivityfoundation/DeviceBuilder/examples/readme.md

       "pi" : "436f6e66-6f72-6d61-6e63-6553696d756c"
     }
     ```
   This means that the client needs to convey the DDI file with oic/p indicating the implemented properties in /oic/p.
   This IDD file contains the IOTivity IDD with all implemented optional properties, (e.g. only optional property not implemented is "vid")
+  - generated